 A celebrated Greensboro residence in the Fisher Park neighborhood has been resurrected and recognized as an official county landmark.
-The Greensboro City Council has approved Guilford County Landmark designation for the 85-year-old C. P. Carmichael House at 314 Isabel Street in Fisher Park.
+The Greensboro City Council has approved Guilford County Landmark designation for the 85-year-old “Eagle’s Nest, or Walker-Carmichael House at 314 Isabel Street in Fisher Park.
 The home was nearly lost to a disastrous fire in 2004, but it has been meticulously restored to its pre-fire appearance.

 The one-and-a-half story frame house is notable for its classical features.
 Its design was inspired by the Neoclassical architecture that characterized the World’s Columbian Exposition in Chicago.
 The event utilized classical themes such as arches, porticos, cornices and pilasters to provide the exposition an architectural theme.
 Fair-goers found the resulting “White City” so beautiful that the sought to replicate its grandeur in towns and cities across the United States.